 Expand your keyword portfolio

-JCPenney caught the New York Time’s attention because they were ranking very highly for a multitude of keyword searches according to the article such as ‘skinny jeans’, ‘home decor,’ ‘comforter sets,’ ‘furniture’ and dozens of other keywords and phrases.
+JCPenney caught the New York Time’s attention because they were ranking highly for a multitude of keyword searches according to the article such as ‘skinny jeans’, ‘home decor,’ ‘comforter sets,’ ‘furniture’ and dozens of other keywords and phrases.
 Although JCPenney’s practices are not encouraged, it shows the importance of increasing a keyword portfolio to include a variety of keyword phrases relevant to your business.

 You will get caught … eventually

-There are unethical SEO companies who are practicing black hat SEO strategies and can give you a quick leg up on the Google ladder.
+There are unethical SEO companies who are practising black hat SEO strategies and can give you a quick leg up on the Google ladder.
 However, as JCPenney publically and painfully learned, the penalties issued by Google can be quite swift.
-It wasn’t anywhere as drastic as when bmw.de was banned by Google from its index for including doorway pages on its website but JCPenney’s rankings have dropped as many as 70+ rankings for certain keywords in just a few hours.
+It wasn’t anywhere as drastic as when bmw.de was banned by Google from its index for including doorway pages on its website but JCPenney’s rankings dropped as many as 70+ rankings for certain keywords in just a few hours.

 Choose an SEO company wisely

 JCPenney’s epic ‘fail’ more than ever highlights the importance of working closely with an ethical SEO company that is open, honest and transparent about the techniques they use to achieve SEO results.
-Online marketing teams need to have at least a basic understanding of SEO to be able to ask their prospective SEO agency educated questions about their approach to link building, keyword selection, if they outsource their SEO activities to a third-party vendor and other relevant questions.
+Online marketing teams need to have at least a basic understanding of SEO to be able to ask their prospective SEO agency-educated questions about their approach to link building, keyword selection, if they outsource their SEO activities to a third-party vendor and other relevant questions.

 Keep your eye on the SEO ball

-Once you have chosen an SEO company that you think meets your criteria, the JCPenney SEO debacle shows that SEO marketing is not a set it and forget it strategy.
+Once you have chosen an SEO company that you think meets your criteria, the JCPenney SEO debacle shows that SEO marketing is not a set-it-and-forget-it strategy.
 Most Internet marketing teams outsource their SEO but they still need to be constantly diligent and aware of the SEO strategies being carried out, have regular discussions with your SEO agency and play an active role in not only selecting an SEO consultancy but management of the relationship.